mike4aday/SwiftlySalesforce/README.md

 Behind the scenes, _Swiftly Salesforce_ leverages [Alamofire][Alamofire] and [PromiseKit][PromiseKit], two very widely-adopted frameworks, for elegant handling of networking requests and asynchronous operations.

-### Example: Configure Your App to Talk to Salesforce
+### Example: Configure Your App to Communicate with Salesforce
 ```swift
 import UIKit
 import SwiftlySalesforce